nim-lang/Nim/doc/manual.rst

 When expression
 ---------------

-Just like an `if expression`, but corresponding to the when statement.
+Just like an `if` expression, but corresponding to the `when` statement.

 Case expression
 ---------------

-The `case expression` is again very similar to the case statement:
+The `case` expression is again very similar to the case statement:

 .. code-block:: nim
   var favoriteFood = case animal